Software patent: Background

 A patent is a set of exclusionary rights granted by a state to a patent holder for a limited period of time, usually 20 years.
 These rights are granted to patent applicants in exchange for their disclosure of the inventions.
 Once a patent is granted in a given country, no person may make, use, sell or import/export the claimed invention in that country without the permission of the patent holder.
 Permission, where granted, is typically in the form of a license which conditions are set by the patent owner: it may be free or in return for a royalty payment or lump sum fee.

 Patents are territorial in nature.
 To obtain a patent, inventors must file patent applications in each and every country in which they want a patent.
 For example, separate applications must be filed in Japan, China, the United States and India if the applicant wishes to obtain patents in those countries.
 However, some regional offices exist, such as the European Patent Office (EPO), which act as supranational bodies with the power to grant patents which can then be brought into effect in the member states, and an international procedure also exists for filing a single international application under the Patent Cooperation Treaty (PCT), which can then give rise to patent protection in most countries.

 These different countries and regional offices have different standards for granting patents.
 This is particularly true of software or computer-implemented inventions, especially where the software is implementing a business method.

 Early example of a software patent

 On 21 May 1962, a British patent application entitled "A Computer Arranged for the Automatic Solution of Linear Programming Problems" was filed.
 The invention was concerned with efficient memory management for the simplex algorithm, and could be implemented by purely software means.
 The patent struggled to establish that it represented a 'vendible product'.
 "The focus of attention shifted to look at the relationship between the [unpatentable] computer program and the [potentially patentable] programmed computer".
-The patent was granted on August 17, 1966, and seems to be one of the first software patents, establishing the principle that the computer program itself was unpatentable and therefore covered by copyright law, while the computer program embedded in hardware was potentially patentable.
+The patent was granted on August 17, 1966, and one of the first software patents, establishing the principle that the computer program itself was unpatentable and therefore covered by copyright law, while the computer program embedded in hardware was potentially patentable.